crnick/Weather-PWA-React-App/README.md

 This also includes another important file which is Manifest.json.
 This contains information that tells how your PWA should appear and function.

+# SetUp
+The project provides a search interface through which user is able to query weather related information.

+The ServiceWorker file handles the necessary steps to install, fetch and activate a service worker, by caching files and handling the offline mode.

+The main App.js file handles all the UI related built using React library, while the api folder has the actuall functionality of fetching the weather related information.

 # Technologies Used
 HTML5, CSS3, Javascript, React